-Duck Boy – The Journey (grade 4 – grade 12: 45 minutes).
+Duck Boy – The Journey (grade 4 to 12, 45 minutes).
 This is the story of a 16-year process from when the story was initially written, to its publication.
 It’s the story of perseverance, and how to engage the writing process.

-Moon Canoe – The Journey (K – grade 3: 45 minutes).
+Moon Canoe – The Journey (K to grade 3, 45 minutes).
 This presentation explores where stories come from and how books are made.
 The main point is this: anyone can write a story and make a picture book.

 How to outline your story (Grades 9-12: 1 to 1.5 hours).
 How do you start writing a novel?
 How do you figure out “what happens next”?
 This session focuses on popular novel writing approaches with exercises from each major approach and examples taken from Bill’s experience.
 Teachers may want to see Bill’s amazing plot guide.